 Now that we know what Isabgol is, let’s dive into its health benefits:

 If you want to lower cholesterol, Isabgol can help.
-Its soluble fiber works wonder by binding to gut’s cholesterol and preventing its absorption into the bloodstream.
+Its soluble fiber works wonder by binding to the gut’s cholesterol and preventing its absorption into the bloodstream.

 Thanks to its soluble fiber, it slows down glucose absorption from food.
 The steady release of glucose into the bloodstream can prevent spikes in blood sugar levels and assist in maintaining better glycemic control.